 Welcome to Friday Flash Fiction

 Welcome to Friday Flash Fiction, the site for writers who can cram an entire story into 100 words.
-For the last few years, we've been publishing great short fiction from all over the world, and we're still going.
+For almost a decade, we've been publishing great short fiction from all over the world, and we're still going.

 Go on – why not try it?